 This is a principles-based document that provides guidelines and relevant information about on-site moisture management practices that can be adapted to suit a range of wood construction projects.
 The document aims to help designers and construction companies/builders assess the potential for moisture-related issues arising during the construction phase of a wood building project and identify the appropriate actions to mitigate such risk.
-Several categories of wood materials/built-up assemblies are classified based on their properties related to water absorption, entrapment, and drying potentials.
+Wetting is the primary concern in most climates but an extremely dry environment can cause issues related to dimensional instability.
+Several categories of wood materials/built-up assemblies are classified in this document based on their properties related to water absorption, entrapment, and drying potentials.
 Different levels of protection strategies and methods are provided for consideration depending on the risk associated with durability, or discolouration of appearance components, resulting from wetting incidents.
-This guide largely focuses on mass timber construction but also covers light wood-frame buildings.
+This guide focuses on mass timber construction but also covers light wood-frame buildings.